FIREWORK SAFETY TIPS

 Adults Handle Fireworks –

 Children should never handle or light fireworks no matter how big or small.
 Therefore, only adults should handle and light fireworks according to each item’s specific instructions to avoid improper use.
+Teach kids about firework safety to create a secure environment for the entire family.

-Absolutely No Alcohol –
+Absolutely No Drugs or Alcohol –

 Use Hard, Flat, & Level Surfacing –

 Do not light your fireworks on an unstable surface as this could cause the fireworks to tip over.
 Always light your fireworks on a hard, flat, and level surface.
 If on grass, use a flat board made of wood as a shooting surface.
+Following firework safety precautions can protect both people and property during celebrations.

 Stand Back and Keep Your Distance –